 5.21 Analysis of Trends in Missing Data

 The proportion of (country, year samples) missing an associated MMR estimate out of all samples from the same income level was referred to as “the proportion of missing estimates” in the following analysis.
 This proportion varied widely across income levels, with the greatest difference observed between lower-middle and upper-middle income countries (Figure 8).
 The proportion of missing estimates decreased as income level increased.
 Additionally, this proportion decreased between 1985 and 2010 for each income level.
-For example, between 1985 and 2010, the proportion of missing estimates decreased from 50 to 35% in the low-income data, 45 to 35% in the lower-middle income data, 31 to 16% in the upper-middle data, and 19 to 14% in the high-income data.
+For example, between 1985 and 2010, the proportion of missing estimates decreased from 50% to 35% in the low-income data, 45% to 35% in the lower-middle income data, 31% to 16% in the upper-middle data, and 19% to 14% in the high-income data.
 The proportion of missing estimates started increasing for all income levels post-2011, with the greatest increases observed in high and upper-middle income countries (38 and 30 percentage points, respectively).